Bayesian test of normality versus a Dirichlet process mixture alternative: Introduction

-Model assessment is particularly important to Bayesian statisticians because Bayesian inference critically depends on the model assumed.
-Bayesian model assessment is also more challenging because it requires a reasonable specification of the alternative and involves the potentially difficult task of computing Bayes factors.
-In assessing the fit of a parametric model it is often difficult to select a broad enough alternative model without using subjective knowledge.
-But progress has been made in this direction with recent advances in nonparametric Bayes methodology \citep{berger.guglielmi.2001, verdinelli.wasserman.1998, florens.richard.rolin.1996, carota.parmigiani.1996}.
-These authors have highlighted the importance of using a nonparametric alternative that is an attractive model in itself and is also balanced against the parametric null in the sense of embedding and predictive matching properties \citep{berger.guglielmi.2001}.
+\h{ A formal Bayesian assessment of model fit is challenging for several reasons.
+It requires a complete specification of an alternative model and involves the difficult calculation of the Bayes factor: the ratio between the marginal data likelihood scores under the null and alternative specifications.
+In assessing the fit of a parametric model it is nearly impossible to specify a broad alternative model without using subjective knowledge.
+But progress has been made in this direction with advances in nonparametric Bayes methodology; see \cite{berger2001bayesian, verdinelli1998bayesian, florens1996bayesian, carota1996bayes}.
+These authors have advocated for a certain level of formalism in choosing a nonparametric alternative that is not only an attractive model for data analysis, but can also be viewed as an extension of the null parametric model that remains non-informative with respect to the parameters of the null model.

+In particular, \cite{berger2001bayesian} advocate choosing a nonparametric alternative that is {\it balanced} against the parametric null in the sense of {\it embedding} and {\it predictive matching} properties.
+Loosely speaking, embedding refers to the property that the alternative model space can be partitioned in such a way that each partition represents an unbiased relaxation of one and only one element of the parametric model space.
+Given such an embedding, the same parameter $\theta$ that indexes the elements of the null model could be used to index the partitions of the alternative model, and, a common, noninformative prior may be used on $\theta$ under either specification.
+Predictive matching formalizes this correspondence in a strong technical way, demanding that the Bayes factor remain neutral between the null and the alternative until one has accumulated sufficient amount of data.
+That ``sufficient amount'' is taken to be the minimum sample size needed to get proper posteriors on $\theta$ under both specifications.}

-We pursue a new Bayesian method for assessing the fit of the normal model to univariate or multivariate data.
-Testing for normality is an important problem, since multivariate normality assumptions often form a building block of many complex models of dependence between two or more related variables.
-Currently there are two fully developed approaches toward assessing the fit of the normal model, the Gaussian process approach of \citet{verdinelli.wasserman.1998} and the Polya tree approach of \citet{berger.guglielmi.2001}.
-We propose a new non-subjective alternative model based on a Dirichlet process location-scale mixture of normals \citep{lo1984}.
+\h{With this formalism in mind,} we pursue a new Bayesian method for assessing the fit of the normal model to univariate or multivariate data.
+Currently there are two fully developed approaches toward assessing the fit of the normal model, the Gaussian process approach of \citet{verdinelli1998bayesian} and the Polya tree approach of \citet{berger2001bayesian}.
+We propose a new alternative model based on a Dirichlet process location-scale mixture of normals \citep{lo1984class} with several advantages over these existing techniques.